naila-qamar/alx-pre_course/README.md

-This is the main README for alx-pre_course.
+This is the main README for alx-pre_course, which will explain what the application is about.